how to make a calculator

 10class TestCalculator(unittest.TestCase):

-then I use the new function for the x and y variables in test_addition
+then I use the new function to get random values for the random_first_number and random_second_number variables

 12 def test_addition(self):